savitore/Flipr/README.md

 After '/' Use

-* use sighnup for Sigh Up.
+* use signup for Sign Up.
 * use login for Login.